 Although banned from use in 1999, there are millions of buildings pre-dating that and they will probably have various types of asbestos ‘hiding’ within their construction.
 If you work within a building that was built before 1999 that has asbestos present, you are not in any immediate danger just by being there if the ACMs remain undisturbed.

 Asbestos fibres are extremely likely to be present in any old commercial building that you enter – it is just that they cannot be seen by the naked eye.
-Commonly, any renovation work or demolition on an area of a building will disturb and damage asbestos unless it is handled properly by certified/licenced professionals in asbestos services and asbestos removal.
+Commonly, any renovation work or demolition on an area of a building will disturb and damage asbestos unless it is handled properly by a certified/licenced asbestos removal company that specialise in asbestos removal services and asbestos compliance.

 Even less intrusive work such as HVAC cleaning, floor buffing and maintenance activities could result in the release of microscopic fibres into the breathable air.
 The best way to ensure your safety and the safety of others from ACMs is to ensure the necessary steps are taken to minimise exposure risks.